Where To Begin

 A prospective student should know:

-- Acupuncture is a respected regulated health discipline
+- Acupuncture is a regulated health discipline.

 Define your goals and time table

-- What is your education back ground?
+- What is your educational background?

-- Would you require students loan?
+- Would you require student loans?

-- Would you need to work part-time?
+- Would you need to work part-time while in school?

 - How well could you handle the pressure?

 One should ask these questions before deciding to take full-time or part-time enrollment.
-A full time student can complete acupuncture program in three(3) years, and traditional Chinese medicine program in four(4) years.
+A full-time student can complete the Acupuncture program in three(3) years, and the Traditional Chinese Medicine program in four(4) years.
 Furthermore, should you continue your education and pursue degrees, a one-three year’s additional studies required for each degree.